top of page

 I’m in a same sex marriage, how do I divorce?

-Under UK law there are 5 grounds to divorce.
+Under old UK law (any divorce before 06th April 2022) there were 5 grounds to divorce.
 These are:

 1. Unreasonable Behaviour